codingfuture/puppet-cfauth/README.md

 * Create special user for admin access
 * Setup encrypted admin password
 * Setup sudoers
+* Harden /bin/su to allow access only from wheel group
 * Configure firewall for SSH access only from whitelisted hosts

 ## Technical Support